|History of the Campuses and Buildings of the University of Rochester|

 Speaking Stones papers

 Special thanks to Melissa S. Mead, John M. and Barbara Keil University Archivist and Rochester Collections Librarian, Department of Rare Books and Special Collections for her generous assistance in providing information and documents for this project.
+Also many thanks to Lauren Novosat for her assistance in finding deeds.

 suggestions, questions, and corrections are always welcome and can be